MrPicklePinosaur/grind75/week5/week5.md

 The proper implementation was quite straight forward but some parts of cpp made it a bit clunky, especially with returning multiple values from functions.
 Should see how this can be done in a cleaner way.

+# Q06: Time Based Key-Value Store

+Once again didn't read input spec and missed that the set operations will use strictly increasing timestamps, which once again wasted a bunch of time.

+In all, this once again took embarassing long to get the binary search correct.
+Should definitely do a bunch of practice involoving different variations of binary search, taking into consideration the exit condition, how to reassign left and right pointers etc.